-The two new colonies have been revealed on 1st and 2nd November, during the late winter season trip of the MSS Astrolabe1 towards Dumont d’Urville.
+The two new colonies have been revealed on November 1st and 2nd, during the late winter season trip of the MSS Astrolabe1 towards Dumont d’Urville.
 They are located on the winter sea ice.
-This ice surrounds the remains of the Mertz Glacier, from which a large ice wall, 80 km long, 40 km wide and 300-400 m thick has separated.
+This ice surrounds the remains of the Mertz Glacier, from which a large ice wall, 80 km long, 40 km wide, and 300-400 m thick has separated.
 These may be two sub-populations originating from the initial Mertz colony which, following the Mertz Glacier break, are attempting to settle again on favorable surroundings.
 One accounts for about 2000 chicks and the second for about 4000 chicks.

-Dr Yvon Le Maho, CNRS Director of Research, Member of the French Academy of Sciences, and team leader of the scientific program of the French Polar Institute under the frame of which this discovery has been made, in line with the research conducted at the Institut Ecologie et Environnement of CNRS), said “This success rewards the long-term attempts and dedication of Dr André Ancel.
-It is also the outcome of a national and international collaboration”.
-This collaboration involves the Centre d’Etudes Biologiques of Chizé, the Scientific Center of Monaco principality and also British and Australian Antarctic research organizations, nations that invest a lot in Antarctica.
+Dr, Yvon Le Maho, CNRS Director of Research, Member of the French Academy of Sciences, and team leader of the scientific program of the French Polar Institute under the frame of which this discovery has been made, in line with the research conducted at the Institut Ecologie et Environnement of CNRS), said “This success rewards the long-term attempts and dedication of Dr. André Ancel.
+It is also the outcome of a national and international collaboration.”
+This collaboration involves the Center d’Etudes Biologiques of Chizé, the Scientific Center of Monaco principality and also British and Australian Antarctic research organizations, nations that invest a lot in Antarctica.